Changissnz/displaced_worker_complex/README.md

 deserve sympathy because that is automatically tied to honorable treatment they are entitled to.
 Take this thinking in action more than a few steps too far, and the focus of attention is no longer on the process of market dynamics in flux.
-It is about the individual's tale, and many others may share the individual's experiences; that is where the focus is.
+It is about the individual's tale, and many others may share the individual's experiences; that is where the focus is due, expectations to be received in a passive-like way that should be taken for granted instead of the pro-active approach not so inwardly considerate.
 An important concept to consider in clarifying on the displaced worker's conditions is the resource trap.
 Resource traps are geographic: there are valuables, typically inanimate objects, in some region that need to be tended to.
-The conditions of the displaced worker can be justified by their needless strife of attempting to do something other than work alongside peers that deals with the regional resources.
-Maybe some will think the displaced worker does not really believe in equality, a judgment on their ideals, since they are clearly not very accepting of the opportunities offered to them that all depend on the resources at the region's hand.
+The conditions of the displaced worker can be attempted justification by telling on their needless strife of attempting to do something other than work alongside peers that deals with the regional resources.
+Maybe some will think the displaced worker does not really believe in equality, this a judgment on their ideals, since they are clearly not very accepting of the opportunities offered to them that all depend on the resources at the region's hand.